SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Assuming you have a **commercial license** for Carbon Copy, the script generates everything from scratch, making it easy to export without worrying about conflicting with other packages.
+Assuming you have a **commercial license** for Carbon Copy, you will want to export the respective Generated Assets folder and the Icons folder for Carbon Copy alongside the rest of your avatar package.

-You can find these generated resources at ***Save File Path**/GeneratedSBResources/*.
-By default, this is *Assets/JustSleightly/SleightlyBall/GeneratedSBResources/*.
+You can find these generated resources at ***Save File Path**/GeneratedAssets/*.
+By default, this is *Assets/DreadScripts/Carbon Copy/GeneratedAssets/*.

-The folder with your avatar's SleightlyBall under Generated Resources is the only one you need to export, aside from the files of the actual balls you used with the tool.
-The only exception to this is if you did not have an FX controller, Gesture controller, Expression Parameters, or Expressions Menu by default, in which those will be generated in your _Assets/_ folder.

-**You may not** export or redistribute the _SleightlyBall.dll_ file under *Assets/JustSleightly/SleightlyBall/Resources/*.
-Please refer to the full Terms Of Use on my [store](https://store.sleightly.dev/).
+The folder for the icons can be found at *Assets/DreadScripts/Carbon Copy/Icons*.

 </details>